turingschool/mod-0-curriculum/setup-instructions.md

 ### 2. Add this new key to your system by running:

+- In your terminal, run:
 ```
 $ ssh-add ~/.ssh/id_rsa
 ```

 ### 3. Copy the new _public_ key to your clipboard:

+- In your terminal, run:
 ```
 $ pbcopy < ~/.ssh/id_rsa.pub
 ```